HomeDing/homeding.github.io/boards/esp01-dht.md

 ## System configuration

-This configuration enables the system and the dht element to get a sensor that cah be watched using the browser UI.
+This configuration enables the system and the dht element to get a sensor that can be watched using the browser UI.

 The env.json file should only contain the system configuration: